-62) The oneM2M system shall enable continuity of services to M2M devices as they move across various geographic points in the oneM2M system ([i.2] OSR-099).
+- 62) The oneM2M system shall enable continuity of services to M2M devices as they move across various geographic points in the oneM2M system ([i.2] OSR-099). - NOTE 62: This requirement addresses the use case 6.16.

-63) The oneM2M system shall support real time data transmission for moving object to have enough time to react to the received information.

-64) The oneM2M system shall be able to verify geographical location information from moving objects regardless of information accuracy ([i.2] OSR-131).

-65) The oneM2M system shall be able to verify time synchronization among multiple sources that provide inputs for a single output ([i.2] OSR-132).

-66) The oneM2M system shall be able to guarantee network stability and reliability for applications that can have safety impacts ([i.2] OSR-133).

-67) The one M2M system shall apply high-level security (e.g. protection from malicious hacker) for applications that can have safety impacts ([i.2] SER-075).

-68) The one M2M system shall provide privacy protection mechanism at the central server ([i.2] SER-072).

-69) The M2M system shall support the data to be transmitted to IoT platform with strict timing and packet loss requirements, with requirements defined by application determined by application ([i.2] CMR-016).
+- 63) The oneM2M system shall support real time data transmission for moving object to have enough time to react to the received information. - NOTE 63: This requirement addresses the use case 6.17. - 64) The oneM2M system shall be able to verify geographical location information from moving objects regardless of information accuracy ([i.2] OSR-131). - NOTE 64: This requirement addresses the use case 6.17. - 65) The oneM2M system shall be able to verify time synchronization among multiple sources that provide inputs for a single output ([i.2] OSR-132). - NOTE 65: This requirement addresses the use case 6.17. - 66) The oneM2M system shall be able to guarantee network stability and reliability for applications that can have safety impacts ([i.2] OSR-133). - NOTE 66: This requirement addresses the use case 6.17. - 67) The oneM2M system shall apply high-level security (e.g. protection from malicious hacker) for applications that can have safety impacts ([i.2] SER-075). - NOTE 67: This requirement addresses the use case 6.17. - 68) The oneM2M system shall provide privacy protection mechanism at the central server ([i.2] SER-072). - NOTE 68: This requirement addresses the use case 6.17. - 69) The M2M system shall support the data to be transmitted to IoT platform with strict timing and packet loss requirements, with requirements defined by application determined by application ([i.2] CMR-016).

-70) The M2M system shall support the data to be transmitted from IoT platform to subscribed devices with highest priority, with strict timing and packet loss requirements, determined by application ([i.2] CMR-017).

-71) For each source of relevant autonomous driving data which is sent to the IoT platform, the oneM2M System shall be able to detect and report the missing data in time series.
+- 70) The M2M system shall support the data to be transmitted from IoT platform to subscribed devices with highest priority, with strict timing and packet loss requirements, determined by application ([i.2] CMR-017). - NOTE 70: This requirement addresses the use case 6.18. - 71) For each source of relevant autonomous driving data which is sent to the IoT platform, the oneM2M System shall be able to detect and report the missing data in time series.
 For each vehicle receiving data from the Autonomous Driving Application, the oneM2M System shall be able to detect and report the missing data in time series ([i.2] CMR-018 and CMR-019).